 The key point to emerge from this issue of definition is that it already puts in place a number of difficulties for the selection of appropriate indicators by which these processes may be measured.
 Therefore, a key initial step in the development of any set of monitoring and measurement indicators must be to provide a suitable and widely acceptable definition of the process(es) to which they are to be applied.
 This definition must align with the specific policy question or issue under examination: no overarching, one-size-fits-all definition can be provided in the absence of the context (and the inherent parameters) of the policy question.
-For example, if the objective is to achieve a better understanding of the level of scientific cooperation between a Member State and China, then scientific journals), number of persons engaged on exchange visits (of specific duration and through a set of recognised programmes).
+For example, if the objective is to achieve a better understanding of the level of scientific cooperation between a Member State and China, then scientific cooperation could be defined variously as: co-publication activities (in recognised scientific journals), number of persons engaged on exchange visits (of specific duration and through a set of recognised programmes).
 Hence, the definition chosen will influence the choice of metrics while, vice versa, the availability of suitable metrics will influence the definition.